Similar Posts

 How We Saved Money This Past Week

-How We Saved Money the Last Part of May
+How We Saved Money the Fourth Week of January

 I planted lettuce and kale, all gifted to me.
 I harvested arugula and lettuce.
 I sewed cushion covers and cloth napkins for a family member.
 I had free zippers to use on the cushion covers.
 They bought the fabric, but it was quite lightweight so I lined it with old sheet fabric that I had saved.
 They turned out beautifully.
 I also made in insert for a Bobby pillow cover.